ucarbonregistry/Project-101/README.md

 this project will generate approximately 8,760 MWh of electricity per annum considering an average PLF of 20%.
 The estimated annual average and the total CO2e emission reduction by the project activity is expected to be 7,884 tCO2e/year.

+The project activity involves Ground Mounted Photovoltaic (PV) Plant having aggregated installed capacity of 5000 kW.
+The project activity uses Polycrystalline solar photovoltaic technology to generate clean energy.
+Solar radiation is converted directly into electricity by solar cells (photovoltaic cells).
+In such cells, a small electric voltage is generated when light strikes the junction between a metal and a semiconductor (such as silicon) or the junction between two different semiconductors.
+Photovoltaic module consists of several photovoltaic cells connected by circuits and sealed in an environmentally protective laminate, which forms the fundamental building blocks of the complete PV generating unit.
+Several PV panels mounted on a frame are termed as PV Array.

+Country : India

+State : Himachal Pradesh

+Village : Nand

+Tahesil : Nalagarh

+District : Solan

+The project site is in village Nand of Solan district, Himachal Pradesh.
+The nearest railway station is Kalka at a distance of about 70 kms from the project site.
+The nearest airport is in Chandigarh at a distance of 87 kms from the project site.
+The project site is well connected from airport and railway station.

+The geographic co-ordinates of the project location have been given below.

+Latitude : 31°09’41.5” N

+Longitude : 76°45’32.1” E
+______________
 Monitoring Period Number: 01

 Duration of this monitoring Period: 03 Years and10